 That, in turn, translates into more efficient use of resources, less carbon emissions, and a better conserved planet.
 We are pleased to introduce the top 5 rapidly renewable materials, all of which have a harvest cycle that's under 10 years, and replenish quickly after each harvest.

-AGRIFIBERS are by-products of crops, including but not limited to cereal straw, sugarcane bagasse, sunflower husk, and walnut shell.
+Agrifibers are by-products of crops, including but not limited to cereal straw, sugarcane bagasse, sunflower husk, and walnut shell.
 They are inexpensive, readily available, and strong under compression.
 Processed and mixed with resin, agrifiber boards have very similar characteristics to wood boards, but agrifiber boards are lighter, more stable, available at competitive prices, and have a smaller environmental impact.